Kyushu Foodie Tour 2026

 Tour Day 3: Artisanal Heritage & Fermentation Science (December 4)

 Begin the day in Kumamoto with a visit to a local center dedicated to the region’s rich artisanal heritage and traditional handcrafts.
-From there, travel to the scenic riverside town of Hitoyoshi for an immersive cooking session and lunch, focusing on authentic local flavors and seasonal ingredients.
+Travel to the scenic riverside town of Hitoyoshi for an immersive cooking session and lunch.

 Overnight in Kagoshima: Solaria Nishitetsu Hotel or similar